Black Lives Matter.

 Education & Leadership

-I consistently follow and share BIPOC anti-racism content creators online (through email, Instagram, and blogging), and purchase books, programs, and sessions when appropriate to support their work monetarily and to further my anti-racism education.
+I consistently follow and share BIPOC content creators online (through email, Instagram, and blogging), and purchase books, programs, and sessions when appropriate to support their work monetarily and to further my education not just in anti-racism but in leadership and business as a whole.
 (Please see the bottom of this page for further resources and links.)

 As an active reader of business and leadership books, I realized that my bookshelf is dominated by the voices of white men.
 To correct my frame of reference and provide a wider spectrum of understanding, I intentionally seek out books, articles, and other media created by Black women and women of color.